melih-unsal/DemoGPT/README.md

 ## 📌 Introduction

-Welcome to DemoGPT, a ground-breaking open-source initiative aimed at optimizing and democratizing the development of Large Language Model (LLM) based applications.
+Welcome to DemoGPT, a revolutionary open-source initiative that is reshaping the landscape of Large Language Model (LLM) based application development.

-At the heart of DemoGPT lies the potent GPT-3.5-turbo & Llama 2, which enables the auto-generation of LangChain code.
-This process is fueled by a unique self-refining strategy that seamlessly blends document understanding from the LangChain documentation tree with user prompts.
-The outcome is a piece of code that doesn't just work, but is inherently robust, adhering to best coding practices while maintaining a deep-rooted alignment with the LangChain library.
+At the core of DemoGPT lies the synergy of GPT-3.5-turbo & Llama 2, which powers the auto-generation of LangChain code.
+This process is enriched with a sophisticated architecture that translates user instructions into interactive Streamlit applications.

+### How DemoGPT Works

+1. **Planning:** DemoGPT starts by generating a plan from the user's instruction.
+2. **Task Creation:** It then creates specific tasks from the plan and instruction.
+3. **Code Snippet Generation:** These tasks are transferred into code snippets.
+4. **Final Code Assembly:** The code snippets are combined into a final code, resulting in an interactive Streamlit app.

-The LangChain code, once generated, is not a final product but an intermediate stage.
-The code is further transformed into a user-friendly Streamlit application, adding an interactive layer to the logic produced.
+The LangChain code, once generated, is not a mere endpoint but a transformative stage.
+It evolves into a user-friendly Streamlit application, adding an interactive dimension to the logic crafted.
+This metamorphosis embodies DemoGPT's commitment to user engagement and experience.

-Alongside this, DemoGPT embraces an iterative development process, wherein each code segment is individually tested.
-This approach, coupled with the self-refining strategy, enables an efficient and error-minimized workflow, pushing the envelope in traditional code development.

-By making software development accessible through simple prompts, DemoGPT is laying the groundwork for a paradigm shift in how we create, refine, and customize LLM-based applications.
-The end goal is a broader, more inclusive ecosystem where users, regardless of their coding proficiency, can contribute to the continuous evolution of products.
+### Future Enhancements

+We are planning to add a publicly available database that will accelerate the generation process by retrieving similar examples during the refining process.
+This innovation will further streamline the development workflow, making it more efficient and responsive.

+### Model Flexibility

+DemoGPT is designed to be adaptable, capable of using any LLM model that meets specific performance criteria in terms of code generation.
+This flexibility ensures that DemoGPT remains at the forefront of technology, embracing new advancements in LLM.

+DemoGPT's iterative development process remains a cornerstone of its innovation.
+Each code segment undergoes individual testing, and the self-refining strategy ensures an efficient and error-minimized workflow.
+This fusion of meticulous testing and refinement is a testament to DemoGPT's pursuit of excellence.

+By transcending traditional coding paradigms, DemoGPT is pioneering a new era in LLM-based applications.
+It's not just about code generation; it's about crafting intelligent, interactive, and inclusive solutions.

-In summary, DemoGPT isn't just a project; it is a forward-thinking approach, redefining the boundaries of LLM-based application development.
+In summary, DemoGPT is more than a project; it's a visionary approach, pushing the boundaries of what's possible in LLM-based application development.

 In the next release, we are gonna add **Llama 2** inside of DemoGPT to make the whole system runnable completely locally.
+The future is bright, and the journey has just begun.
+Join us in this exciting adventure!

 ## ⚙️ Architecture
 ### DemoGPT Architecture